francisco2442/Forecasting_Economic_Indicators/README.md

 ### The Federal Reserve should not change the current monetary policy and continue to monitor the inflation rate.

 # Recommendations
-- Continue to monitor the Consumer Price Index for
+- Continue to monitor the Consumer Price Index
 - If inflation continues to increase then consider implementing a contractionary monetary policy.

 # Summary of Insights